a-r-r-o-w/mlm-product-customer-support-team/README.md

 **Discord:** Arrow#1334

-The required proofs for the contest
+The required proofs for the contest can be found towards the bottom of this document.

 ### Problem Statement